ninglab/CTKG/Schema.md

 6. **completed_description**

+   Definition: Additional information about the Completed milestone or Milestone Data.

    Example: "Postoperative day one pain score not available for one patient"

    Statistics:  32,417        (94.4%)           ""

 7. **additional_count**